plctlab/moonbit-compiler/README.md

 moon bundle --source-dir $core
 ```

 Ensure the `moon` binary you use to run these commands matches commit `f1ae8e97e4c020c078f0f728987a1001ab8cc5ef` (see the “Toolchain versions” section above).
-The recommended way is to use the `nix build` output from this repository.

-We strongly recommend that you build the core library yourself via the commands above.
-The pre-built binaries are not always compatible with this compiler, as MoonBit is still under development.

 You should verify that now there is a folder called `wasm-gc` under `$core/target`.